-These homily notes are provided to help priests and deacons preach on the Gospel of Life on the Day of Prayer for the Legal Protection of Unborn Children (Wednesday, January 22) and the prior weekend (January 18-19).

-While the Day of Prayer is observed on January 22, not all parishioners will be able to attend this midweek Mass.
+These homily notes are provided to help priests and deacons preach on the Gospel of Life on the Day of Prayer for the Legal Protection of Unborn Children (January 22) and the weekend prior.
+While the Day of Prayer is observed on January 22 (or January 23, when January 22 falls on a Sunday), not all parishioners will be able to attend this midweek Mass.
 Incorporating Respect Life themes in the preceding Sunday Mass homily will allow a greater number in the parish community to be made aware of and participate in this day of prayer and penance called for by the Church.